-In terms of public health, safety is a term, used both generously and generally, applying to safe water, roadways, air, workplaces, or other.
-Some of these dimensions are covered in other aspects of the Design for Health project (namely water and air).
-This safety sheet highlights publichealth aspects that directly relate to aspects of the built environment, specifically addressing safety by reducing transportation-related crashes (i.e., reducing crashes between vehicle and vehicle or bike/pedestrian and vehicle), crime and overall violence.
+In terms of public health, safety is a term that is employed both generously and generally, applying to safe water, roadways, air, workplaces, homes, and many other topics.
+Some such dimensions are covered in other aspects of the Design for Health project (namely water and air).
+This research summary highlights publichealth aspects that directly relate to safety aspects of the built environment specifically reducing transportation-related crashes (i.e., reducing crashes between vehicle and vehicle or bike/ pedestrian and vehicle) and crime and overall violence.
 Given the widely differing orientation of each, we review key questions in four different sections: (1) transportation-related safety, (2) pedestrian/bicycle crashes, (3) crime, and (4) violence.